-My omnivorous interest in music and the use of imagination in creating sound is constantly driving me in creating music that surprises me.
+My omnivorous interest in music and the use of imagination in creating sound is constantly driving me in creating music that must surprise myself first.

 I like working on the edge of collapsing of different art languages.
 Trying to understand each other; finding a way to coexist, melting or juxtaposing their harshness.

 I began playing the diatonic accordion studying Occitan and French traditional folk music with Silvio Peron, Norbert Pignol, Stephane Milleret;